If possible, it is best practice for historical datasets to be ingested as APPEND

 input, the default read mode is current

-, which means it takes the entire input dataframe, and not just the rows added since the last transaction.
+, which means it takes the entire input DataFrame, and not just the rows added since the last transaction.
 If the input dataset was created from an APPEND

-transaction, however, we could use the incremental() decorator to use the added
+decorator to use the added

-read mode to access only those rows added since the last build.
+read mode to only access rows added since the last build.
+The transform obtains schema information from the current

 output, so there is no need to pass schema information like you would if you were reading a previous

-version of the dataframe (e.g., dataframe('previous', schema=input.schema)
+version of the DataFrame, for example, dataframe('previous', schema=input.schema)

 When we say a transform is run incrementally, it means that the default write mode for the output is set to modify